 board-of-directors

-Board of Directors: Definition, Roles, Responsibilities, & Structure
+Board of Directors: Meaning, Roles & Structure

 Are you interested in pursuing a career in Law?
-The Legal School in collaboration with IndusLaw has created unique programs for a Certification in Mergers & Acquisitions, Private Equity and Venture Capital Laws & Certification in Mergers & Acquisitions for fresh law graduates as well as professionals looking to advance in their careers!
+The Legal School in collaboration with IndusLaw has created a unique program for a Certification in Mergers & Acquisitions for fresh law graduates as well as professionals looking to advance in their careers!
 Enquire now for details!

-Definition of a Board of Directors
+What is a Board of Directors?

-Structure of a Board of Directors
+Board of Directors Structure

-There can exist changes depending on the various organizational needs, but major roles included in the boards usually comprise the functions.
+There can exist changes depending on the various organizational needs, but major roles included in the boards usually comprise the functions

 • Chairman: He leads the board, fixes agendas, and presides over the meetings.